VieVie31/bonapity/README.md

 ## Current support

 Send your data via GET and receive results in JSON.
-We accept basic python data types :
+We accept basic python data types such as :

  - int
  - float